Interview Question: Why Restructuring?

 In restructuring things are different.
 As they should be.
 Almost everyone who interviews for a M&A job roughly understands what the job is and types of analysis done.

-In restructuring I believe the vast majority do not roughly know what the job is and most certainly do not know the types of analysis done.
+In restructuring I believe the vast majority do not roughly know what the job is and most certainly do not know the types of analysis are done.

 For that reason, "Why Restructuring?" comes up almost invariably and you need to have an answer prepared that is both compelling and shows a contextual understanding of the job (and it's downsides, of which there are some).